18 min read

 Bringing an interface UP means to enable it.
 What does LOWER_UP mean, then?

-It is a physical layer link flag.
+It signals that it is a physical layer link flag.
 LOWER_UP indicates that an Ethernet cable was plugged in and that the device is connected to the network, that is, it can send and receive encoded and decoded information from its physical medium source, be it electricity, light or radio waves.

 Of course, in order to be able to send traffic to the devices, both need to be assigned an IP address on the same network.